-The Chinese Herbal Studies program is a 27-month program offering students the opportunity to add a powerful, ancient and highly effective treatment modality to their healing repertoire.
-Our program is based in the Eight Principle/Zang Fu diagnosis and treatment models that are foundational for Chinese herbal studies.
+The Chinese Herbal Medicine program is a 27-month program offering students the opportunity to add a powerful, ancient and highly effective treatment modality to their healing repertoire.
+Our program is based in the Eight Principle/Zang Fu diagnosis and treatment models that are foundational for Chinese herbal medicine.
 Study of Chinese herbal medicine in conjunction with Five Element acupuncture enhances the practitioner’s ability to treat patients on all levels of the body, mind and spirit.

-Students who graduate from the program will be awarded a Certificate in Chinese Herbal Studies and are qualified to sit for the NCCAOM exam in Chinese Herbology.
+Students who graduate from the program will be awarded a Certificate in Chinese Herbal Medicine and are qualified to sit for the NCCAOM exam in Chinese Herbology.
 Effective October 1, 2014, the Chinese Herbology module of the NCCAOM national exam is a requirement for licensure in Florida.

 The study of Chinese herbal medicine provides our graduates with the language and framework to interact effectually with practitioners of other Oriental medicine traditions.
 Building on the Eight Principle foundation, students will learn:

 - Preparation methods and various forms of herbal treatments

 - The most common single herbs and formulas, including their actions, indications and contraindications